The imprints of massive neutrinos on the three-point correlation function of large-scale structures: Results

-Our largest mass $M_\nu = 0.4$ \ev\ is the only one detectable above $3\sigma$ at all redshifts, for isosceles and squeezed configurations.
-For these latter, such a mass value is already above $1\sigma$ on the largest scale probed in our analysis (147.5 \mpch), unlike for the other masses.
-For $\eta = 4$, the signal crosses $3 \sigma$ starting from $z = 1$.

-For the reduced 3PCF, shown in Appendix \ref{app:q_scale_dependence}, the overall behavior is that, for a fixed neutrino mass, redshift, and configuration, a given statistical significance threshold is reached at smaller scales with respect to $\zeta$, confirming the lower detectability of $Q$ with respect to $\zeta$.
+The analogous results for the reduced 3PCF are shown in Appendix \ref{app:q_scale_dependence}.
+The overall behavior is that for a fixed neutrino mass, redshift, and configuration, a given statistical significance threshold is reached at smaller scales with respect to $\zeta$, confirming the lower detectability of $Q$ with respect to $\zeta$.